Weekly Insights Charts Tracker Companies Networks Glossary

 Stablecoin Market Cap vs SOFR — Current Rate Environment

-Total stablecoin market cap (left axis, green, from Jan 2018) with SOFR as secondary overlay (right axis, dashed red).
+Total stablecoin market cap (left axis, green) with SOFR as secondary overlay (right axis, dashed red).
 Regime bands show the active policy period.
+Use the Compare against selector above to swap the left-axis indicator.

 SOFR — Daily US Benchmark Rate, Full History